bclews/timesheet/README.md

 - `work` - Add a period of work.
 - `sick` - Add a period of sick leave.
 - `holiday` - Add a period of holiday.
+- `show_csv` - Print the timesheets to the console in CSV format.

 ## Development and Testing